-There is not much to say about this one pan honey garlic chicken & potatoes.
 You really need to make it for dinner because it is dee-vine!
 I could not get enough of it.
 It’s sweet, juicy, moist, tender and has the best flavor ever.

 My favorite part is when you broil it at the very end of cooking time and it gets that nice crust on top.

 I made this the same night that my son had his 1st grade art showcase at school.
 Which was a big mistake because we literally had about 5 minutes to eat before we had to rush out the door.
 In our hurry to be on time, I left the leftover chicken and potatoes on the table.

 Needless to say I had to throw it out at the end of the night.
 Which makes me sad because I was so looking forward to eating this again for lunch the next day.